gcinbis/caffe_basic_image_classifier_example/README.md

 ```
 deploy.prototxt basically contains a simplified, test-only version of the `train_val.prototxt` (just
 diff two files to understand the deploy.prototxt contents).
 Therefore, if you make any
-architectural changes in `train_val.prototxt` (before training), update `deploy.prototxt`.
+architectural changes in `train_val.prototxt` (before training), update `deploy.prototxt`
 accordingly.

 # References

-This example is based on the example codes provided at http://caffe.berkeleyvision.org/ and in the
+This example is based on the example codes and models provided at http://caffe.berkeleyvision.org and in the
-Caffe source code.
+original Caffe source code.